Knightrel/Prototype-HS110/README.md

 Instruction to tester:

+To initialize the energy monitor functions, you will need to press "Refresh Stats" and also any other command to the plug.

 a.
 Use SmartThing Logging.
 I need to have the log of a single refresh command (about four lines) to debug problems.

 b.
 Evaluate Interface - Is this the way to do Current Power - or do you want a separate Tile.